rribault-fem/torchydra/README.md

 ## Visualise training results

 To visualise the training results, you can use the [tensorboard](https://www.tensorflow.org/tensorboard) tool.
+Tensorboard is the default tool but others are available (cf lightning / hydra ashleve documentation)

 ```bash
 # from project root directory